zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 z/OSMF URL through the Gateway: `https://gateway:10010/api/zosmf/restjobs/1.0/...`

-In the URL above, `zosmf` is the service ID, `/restjobs/1.0/...` is the rest of the endpoint segment and there is no version specified in the URL.
+In this URL example, `zosmf` is the service ID, and `/restjobs/1.0/...` is the rest of the endpoint segment.
+No version is specified in this URL.